yaklabco/dot/README.md

 - Selects packages to install (via profile or interactively)
 - Creates all symlinks
 - Tracks repository information for updates
+- Offers to save the package directory location to your config

 The repository can include:
 - **Configuration** (`.config/dot/config.yaml`): Repository-specific dot configuration that's automatically used after clone